 In April 2020, one of the Company's Nordic subsidiaries commenced an arbitration in Finland against a customer alleging breach of contract and other damages in connection with an outsourcing services agreement and transition services agreement executed in 2017.
 In September 2020, the customer submitted counterclaims against the Company in an aggregate amount in excess of €10.0 million.
 Following an expedited arbitration, in late November 2020, the arbitrator awarded the customer approximately \$13.0 million in the aggregate for the counterclaimed damages and costs.
 The Company filed an application to annul the award in late January 2021 with the relevant court asserting, among other bases, that the arbitrator violated due process and procedural rules by disallowing the Company's witness and expert testimony and maintaining the expedited format following the assertion of significant counterclaims which would ordinarily have required the application of normal rather than expedited rules.
-At this time, it is not practicable to render an opinion about whether an unfavorable outcome is probable or remote with respect to the appeal; however, the Company believes it has meritorious claims and defenses and is vigorously asserting them.
-However, at the same time, principals from the Company and the customer's owner groups are engaged in substantive settlement discussions seeking a commercial solution, which are in an advanced stage, but have not yet come to a resolution.
-The Company has an accrued liability of \$9.2 million for this matter as of March 31, 2021.
+On May 28, 2021, the parties entered into a settlement agreement resolving this dispute for a total of \$8.8 million including the reimbursement of certain third party charges.
+The Company had accrued a liability balance of \$9.7 million for this matter as of the settlement date.
+Accordingly, on settlement the Company reversed the additional \$0.9 million accrued for the matter.
+As of June 30,